-A collection of one-act dark comedies, all dealing with the theme of cultural colonization.
+A collection of one-act dark comedies, dealing with cultural colonization.
 NEW WORLD is a variation on the theme of a boat: we see the conquerors, the conquered, and the modern neuroses that results.
 Wonderful Life is a skewed vision of the Jimmy Stewart film; it plays with subjectivity in the face of a violent crime.
 Raisins is a comedy about two gangsters who’ve just screwed up a job and end up in a heated debate about identity politics.
 Konishiki, Mon Amour involves a young woman’s obsession with Sumo wrestling, Connie Chung, and Hostess dessert products.
-Change is a monologue about an assimilated son and his estranged father—it leaps between their points of view, shedding new perspective on both characters.
+Change is a monologue about an assimilated son and his estranged father, leaping between their points of view.

 - Principia (New York Theatre Festival)

 A play about the “publish or perish” world of scientific research.
 Newton Park finds that he’s been accused of falsifying data.
 The problem is, he’s not sure himself whether or not he’s innocent.
 As his case becomes ever more muddied, so do his relationships with his former girlfriend (now collaborator), his best friend, and his advisor.
 When his neatly defined world spirals out of control, he actually finds that he learns more about truth than what he’s ever learned in his own research.

 - The Trajectory of a Heart, Fractured (2g, 2008)

 Orville thought he was in love with Joanne, and now he’s wondering why he’s on a plane with Yumi, who is beginning to wonder also.
 Orville just wishes he could fly.
 And Joanne just wishes.
 A meditation on gravity’s emotion.

 - Project: Balangiga with Ralph Peña (Ma-Yi, 2008)